 If you think your acne might be linked to your diet, try eliminating these food groups one at a time and see if your skin improves after a few months.
 The Virgin Diet is a great book that can help you identify problematic foods via an elimination diet.

 4. Kick Dairy To The Curb

 Researchers who looked at data from the Nurses’ Health Study found a positive association between acne and milk intake.
-Don’t think switching to skim will get you off the hook; they found that all types of cow’s milk can wreak havoc on your complexion.
+Don’t think switching to skim will

 In addition, dairy products often contain other ingredients that cause or aggravate acne such as whey, casein, and sugar.
 In fact, fat-free products are even worse as these foods usually contain more sugar contributing to more inflammation, blood sugar instability and hormone disruption.